TimeXt/TimeXt-Dart/README.md

 var elevenHours = new TimeXt(11, TimeXtUnit.Hour)
 var sixMinutes = new TimeXt(6, TimeXtUnit.Minute)
 var fiftySeconds = new TimeXt(50, TimeXtUnit.Second)
-var hundredMilliseconds = new TimeXt(100, TimeXtUnit.Millisecond)
+var hundredMillis = new TimeXt(100, TimeXtUnit.Millis)

-var oneDayInMillis = new TimeXt(1, TimeXtUnit.Day).inMilliseconds()  // Returns one day in milliseconds
+var oneDayInMillis = new TimeXt(1, TimeXtUnit.Day).inMillis()  // Returns one day in milliseconds
 var twoWeeksInHours = new TimeXt(2, TimeXtUnit.Week).inHours()       // Returns two weeks in hours

 // Converts the existing 3h-Class into a 180min-Class